marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-focus-or-not.md

 ---

 OK - this last two weeks has been intense.
-I've started a new project at my customer and it is wild; i am Scrum master (nothing new there;) it's the only way to fly) in a pilot project to create a true [<span id="SPELLING_ERROR_0" class="blsp-spelling-error">SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture)
+I've started a new project at my customer and it is wild; I am Scrum master (nothing new there;) it's the only way to fly) in a pilot project to create a true [<span id="SPELLING_ERROR_0" class="blsp-spelling-error">SOA](http://en.wikipedia.org/wiki/Service-oriented_architecture)